GeocachingTeam Markwell LogoGeodashing

 2. Any offline database created by a user is - by definition - instantly out of date with the most current version, which resides on Groundspeak's server.

 3. GC.com takes a hard-line stance that while caches are in the database for archival purposes, they do not send out data on archived caches.
-As far as the PQs are concerned, they do not exist expect in the "All My Finds."
+As far as the PQs are concerned, they do not exist except in the "All My Finds."

 4. Since offline databases are stored and maintained in third party software, the onus is on third party software to weed out archived caches.